Posted: 5/9/2022 | May 9th, 2022

 89 E. 42nd Street, Midtown, grandcentralterminal.com.
 Open daily from 5:30am–2am.
 Various tours are available from $25 USD via mas.org/tours.

 See the Lower East Side Tenement Museum

 This museum highlights how immigrants from around the world lived during the late 1800s and early 1900s as they tried to make it in America.
 It’s a good follow-up to what you see on Ellis Island.
 You can only visit this museum via guided tours, and they need to be booked in advance.
 I like that live actors are used to portray and share the stories of newly arrived immigrants as it makes the experience much more memorable.

 103 Orchard Street, Lower East Side, +1 877 975 3786, tenement.org.
 Open daily from 10am-6pm.
 Admission is $30 USD.

 Other Options for Your Itinerary!

 1. See a TV Show – NYC is home to tons of TV shows that film here regularly.
-TV shows like Saturday Night Live, The View, Late Night with Stephen Colbert, The Daily Show, Last Week Tonight, and Late Night with Jimmy Fallon all offer free tickets to their tapings.
+TV shows like Saturday Night Live, The View, The Late Show with Stephen Colbert, The Daily Show, Last Week Tonight, Late Night with Seth Meyers, and The Tonight Show with Jimmy Fallon all offer free tickets to their tapings.
 Tickets need to be reserved long in advance so you’ll need to plan ahead.